bobbyinvents/st-patricks-day/README.md

 # st-patricks-day
-Tests your luck by generating random text until it matches the Zen of Python.
+Tests your luck by generating random text for two minutes until it matches the Zen of Python.